 Despite the increasing use of available technology, blood sugar management among pregnant women with diabetes is still far from optimal.
 Only about 70% of women achieve an A1c of 6.5 or below during pregnancy.
 For those that do hit this important mark, it is most often achieved during the last trimester after high blood sugar is likely to have already caused problems for the fetus.

-There is a need for this kind of software in almost every diabetes-pregnancy niche from healthcare worker applications and mobile phone apps, to the software that goes into the development of integrated automated insulin dosing (AID) systems.
+There is a need for this diabetes-pregnancy management and gestational diabetes software in almost every pregnancy niche, from healthcare worker applications and mobile phone apps, to the software that goes into the development of integrated automated insulin dosing (AID) systems.

 Studies have shown that higher mean glucose levels are largely driven by suboptimal nocturnal blood sugars.
 A personal health app with customizable nighttime alarms would help remind pregnant women to get up and check their levels during these particularly vulnerable times.
-Pregnancy-specific software for AID programs could be set to lower targets during the night to help achieve overall lower A1c levels.
+Specific gestational diabetes software for AID programs could be set to lower targets during the night to help achieve overall lower A1c levels.

 The burden of managing blood sugars during diabetes is compounded by the extra endocrinology appointments, check-ups with specialists, and additional stress and ultrasound tests recommended for diabetic pregnancies.
 Software that allows for the real-time upload of data from CGMs, pumps, pens, and meters could reduce the need for in-person appointments by virtually connecting patient and doctor and providing all necessary data to make dose-change decisions.